Dyke, Virginia

 Dyke is an unincorporated community in Greene County, Virginia, United States.
 It is located along Virginia Secondary State Route 810.
-In 2020, the small store in Dyke was replaced with a new larger store and gas station.
+In 2020, the small store in Dyke was replaced with a larger one and a gas station.

-It is located near Saint George, Virginia and The Blue Ridge School.
+It is located near Saint George and The Blue Ridge School.

-Estes Farm was listed the National Register of Historic Places in 2006.
+Estes Farm was added to the National Register of Historic Places in 2006.